francesco-allera/php-google-faq/README.md

 ### Purpose of the exercise:

-Practicing more advanced notions of PHP (foreach, errors checking, ).
+Practicing more advanced notions of PHP (foreach, errors checking).

 Rewrite the Google FAQ page.
 Manage the data and visualization of these questions and answers with PHP.